fulltopic/caffe2practice/docs/std::shared_ptr.md

 As compatibility depends on implicit converter, but the only constructor of ___shared_ptr_ receives raw pointer is defined as explicit, the assignable __Yp_ is in fact one of ___share_ptr_, ___weak_ptr_ and _unique_ptr_.
-### Weak Pointer
+### weak_ptr
 _weak_ptr_ is similar to _WeakReference_ in _Java_.

 _weak_ptr_ is a read-only access to _shared_ptr_.
 That is, _weak_ptr_ depends on _shared_ptr_.
 There is no way to construct a _weak_ptr_ from a raw pointer.
 The root of a _weak_ptr_ is always a _shared_ptr_.
+And there is no way to touch the inner pointer from a _weak_ptr_.
+Whenever accessing to the inner pointer, a corresponding _shared_ptr_ generated from the _weak_ptr_.

-On the one had, user of _weak_ptr_ does not expect that the inner pointer is always valid.
+On the one hand, user of _weak_ptr_ does not expect that the inner pointer is always valid.
 Of course it provides function to assert if the inner pointer is valid.
 If user want to write to inner pointer, the _weak_ptr_ would transferred into a _shared_ptr_ automatically.
 And manipulation of _weak_ptr does not interference to memory management of the inner pointer in corresponding _shared_ptr_.